 Economy woes in Greece

 Fears from past years of ATMs not having money are completely unfounded, and you will not have trouble pulling money out of an ATM in Greece.
-Credit Cards are also widely accepted, but have some Euros in hand.
+Credit Cards are also widely accepted but have some Euros in hand.
 One thing to note about changing foreign currency to Euros in Santorini is that the exchange rate is not favorable at all.
 Try and change any cash to Euros before you arrive in Santorini.

 Refugees in Greece